Lunar-Proxy/Lunar/README.md

 # Lunar

-This is a web-proxy in beta, except for changes before the final release.
+This is a web-proxy in beta, except for changes & bugs before the final release.

 ```
 npm install